gvwilson/sensibleadventures/bookster/booksters-apprentice.md

-every Bluesday, leaving after lunch and returning in time for Purplesday dinner with Erileine's family.  "*La*, because my belly and I spend enough time sitting," he explained when Erileine's mother Sehdie asked why.
+every Bluesday, leaving after lunch and returning in time for Purplesday dinner with Erileine's family.  "*La*, because my belly and I spend enough time sitting," he explained when Erileine's mother Saedanne asked why.
 "And because reading a book is like chewing it–if you would truly understand what it said, you need time to digest."

 The lantern by Razi's elbow shone dull orange, its stored daylight